 The Tankiri Ame candy is made by heating ingredients with a boiler, taking time.
 The ingredients originally have a black color, but when simmered, the color changes from black to white.

 By the way, like this candy, the traditional Japanese candy made with a “Kama (釜)” boiler is generally called “Ji-Ame (地飴)”

 Thanks to the producing method, this classic candy has a unique shape and texture.
 It looks swelled, yet contains no air.

 Besides, unlike typical hard candies, the Tankiri Ame candy is easy to break into pieces when you bite, even though it is hard in texture.

 According to the ingredient list on the back of the bag, this Tankiri Ame is hand-made with only 3 ingredients, cane sugar, granulated sugar and starch syrup.

 As you can guess from this, the hard candy is simple in taste and has a mild, gentle sweetness that makes us Japanese feel nostalgic.

-As I wrote above, Tankiri Ame is hardly seen being sold even at supermarkets in Japan, so it may be a good idea to buy it on online shopping sites like Amazon Japan if you are interested.
+As I wrote above, Tankiri Ame can be hardly found even in supermarkets in Japan, so it may be a good idea to buy the candy on online shopping sites like Amazon Japan if you are interested.